Join CTO Moataz Soliman as he explores the potential impact poor performance can have on your bottom line. 👉 Register Today

 • Phased releases are not supported for beta builds.

-• TestFlight's in-app feedback features are very basic.
+• TestFlight's in-app feedback features are extremely basic.

 How Can Instabug Help?